Soviet occupation of Latvia in 1940: Relevant treaties between USSR and Latvia

-1939–1940: The road to loss of independence
+1939–1940: the road to loss of independence

 German–Latvian non-aggression pact

-The German–Latvian non-aggression pact was signed in Berlin on June 7, 1939.
+The German–Latvian non-aggression pact was signed in Berlin on 7 June 1939.
 In light of the German advance in the east, the Soviet government demanded an Anglo–French guarantee of the independence of the Baltic states, during their negotiations for an alliance with the Western Powers.
 The Latvian and Estonian governments, ever suspicious of Soviet intentions, decided to accept a mutual non-aggression pact with Germany.
-The German–Estonian and German–Latvian Non-aggression pacts were signed in Berlin on June 7, 1939 by Latvian foreign minister Vilhelms Munters and Joachim von Ribbentrop.
-On the next day Adolf Hitler received the Estonian and Latvian envoys, and in course of this interviews stressed maintaining and strengthening commercial links between Germany and Baltic states.
-Ratifications of the German-Latvian pact were exchanged in Berlin on July 24, 1939 and it became effective on the same day.
-It was registered in League of Nations Treaty Series on August 24, 1939.
+The German–Estonian and German–Latvian Non-aggression pacts were signed in Berlin on 7 June 1939 by Latvian foreign minister Vilhelms Munters and Joachim von Ribbentrop.
+On the next day Adolf Hitler received the Estonian and Latvian envoys, and in course of these interviews stressed maintaining and strengthening commercial links between Germany and Baltic states.
+Ratifications of the German-Latvian pact were exchanged in Berlin on 24 July 1939 and it became effective on the same day.
+It was registered in League of Nations Treaty Series on 24 August 1939.

 German–Soviet non-aggression pact

-The Molotov–Ribbentrop Pact, signed August 23, 1939 contained secret protocols to split up territories between Germany and the Soviet Union.
+The Molotov–Ribbentrop Pact, signed 23 August 1939 contained secret protocols to split up territories between Germany and the Soviet Union.
 According to these protocols, Finland, Estonia, Latvia and Bessarabia were within the Soviet sphere of interest, and Poland and Lithuania fell into the German sphere of interest.
-The Soviet Union did not officially admit the existence of these protocols until, under pressure from the Baltic SSRs, on December 24, 1989, the Congress of the USSR People's Deputies officially recognized the secret deals and condemned them as illegal and invalid from their inception.
+The Soviet Union did not officially admit the existence of these protocols until, under pressure from the Baltic SSRs, on 24 December 1989, the Congress of the USSR People's Deputies officially recognized the secret deals and condemned them as illegal and invalid from their inception.